 Debt Verification

-Debt verification is one of the most important rights consumers have against debt collectors and credit reporting agencies.
+Debt verification is one of the most important rights consumers have against debt collectors.
+Click here for a free sample debt verification dispute letter.

 When you are first contacted by a debt collector (not including by lawsuit, as discussed below), it should inform you of your right to dispute the debt and require verification.
 If the first contact is a phone call, they are required to send you a letter with this information within five days.
 If your first contact is by letter, that letter should contain it.